Want to learn the ins and outs of Content as a Service and why it's the future of content management? Then this guide is for you.

 Traditionally, digital content has been stored across a handful of large applications which require organizations to manage content within multiple silos.

 Time and money must be invested to ensure content creators are proficient in a variety of systems.
-Furthermore, the frontend code is often bound to the primary code language of the platform, limiting the flexibility of how content is shared and displayed.
+Furthermore, the frontend code is often bound to the primary code language of the platform, limiting the options for how content is shared and displayed.

-This means content creators are forced to learn each system’s editing interface, keep track of multiple logins and ensure workflows are in place to update content across each system whenever content is published.
+This means content creators are forced to learn a multitude of content creation software, must keep track of multiple logins and ensure workflows are in place to update content across each system whenever content is published.

 Reusable content then has to be re-entered by content creators, taking time and energy away from their focus of creating new content.